TheSast/tmux-transient-status/README.md

 # Intro
-This tmux [tpm](https://github.com/tmux-plugins/tpm) plugin makes your status bar appear only when the prefix key is pressed (and for a small amout of time thereafter).
+This tmux [tpm](https://github.com/tmux-plugins/tpm) plugin makes your status bar appear only after the `<prefix>` key is pressed (and for a small amout of time thereafter).

 # Preview
 ![img/pretty_preview.gif](img/pretty_preview.gif)